Nuthin' Fancy

-Nuthin' Fancy is the third studio album by the Southern rock band Lynyrd Skynyrd, released in March 1975.
-It was their first to reach the top 10, peaking at number 9 on the U.S. album chart.
-It was certified gold on June 27, 1975, and platinum on July 21, 1987, by the RIAA.
+Nuthin' Fancy is the third studio album by Southern rock band Lynyrd Skynyrd, released in March 1975.
+It was the band's first to reach the top 10, peaking at number 9 on the U.S. album chart.
+It was certified gold on June 27, 1975 and platinum on July 21, 1987, by the RIAA.
 This was the band's first record with new drummer Artimus Pyle.
 In late May 1975, guitarist Ed King left the band in the middle of their "Torture Tour."
-The album is best known for its only single, "Saturday Night Special," a song about the dangers of acting impulsively, that peaked at #27 on the U.S. Billboard chart.
+The album is best known for its only single, "Saturday Night Special," which peaked at #27 on the U.S. Billboard chart.